StuChapman/BD-MS-Project-Cave-du-Vins/README.md

 2. Click on "Reveal Config Vars" to add any hidden environment variables.
 3. Add the key of "IP" and the value of "0.0.0.0", and click on Add.
 4. Add the key of "PORT" and the value of "5000", then click Add.
-5. Add the key of "MONGO_URI" and the value of "mongodb+srv://root:r00tUser@cluster0.5zsef.mongodb.net/CaveDuVin?retryWrites=true&w=majority", then click Add to connect to MongoDB
+5. Add the key of "MONGO_URI" and the value of "*...this is the connection string for the MongoDB database...*", then click Add to connect to MongoDB
-6. Add the key of "AZURE_STORAGE_CONNECTION_STRING" and the value of "DefaultEndpointsProtocol=https;AccountName=mystorageacct180671;AccountKey=QOqkBCOXq66XE3fSrvdMq99BoLLJVQLZOyvuXZuDBR90NLXyIvDhwpV+N+RU5inPObGTRFD1NkFwOsDCz3Bg8Q==;EndpointSuffix=core.windows.net", then click Add to connect to Azure.
+6. Add the key of "AZURE_STORAGE_CONNECTION_STRING" and the value of "*...this is the connection string for the Azure database...*", then click Add to connect to Azure.
 7. Set the app to automatically deploy from GitHub by selecting GitHub on the Deploy tab.
 8. Enter the repository name (BD-MS-Project-Cave-du-Vins) and click Search.
 9. Click Connect next to the repository name.